open-telemetry/opentelemetry-dotnet/test/OpenTelemetry.Tests.Stress.Traces/README.md

 # OpenTelemetry Stress Tests for Traces

-This is Stress Test specifically for tracing, and is based on the [OpenTelemetry.Tests.Stress](../OpenTelemetry.Tests.Stress/README.md).
+This Stress Test is specifically for tracing, and it is based on the [OpenTelemetry.Tests.Stress](../OpenTelemetry.Tests.Stress/README.md).

 * [Running the stress test](#running-the-stress-test)